Porting to iOS

 5. Update the "Run" settings for your project as described in the Qt Creator: Specifying Run Settings

-6. If your application uses imports or plugins which depend on special Qt modules, these Qt modules should be added to the .pro file.
-For example, if your application uses the Qt Multimedia import in QML, you should add the following to your .pro file:
+6. If your application uses imports or plugins that depend on special Qt modules, these Qt modules should be added to your build configuration file.
+For example, if your application uses the Qt Multimedia import in QML, you should add the following to your .pro or CMakeLists.txt file:

 QT += multimedia